jamodeo12/Pyrough/examples/surface/readme.txt

 # Here is an example of usage of the pyrough -surface option applied to a polystyrene particle characterized by AFM.
 # This is the example discussed in the article Iteney et al., Comput.
 Phys.
 Commun.
 (2023) 108958

-The experimental surface.png file is a screenshot of Figure in Yamamoto et al. J. Colloid Interface Sci.
-292 (2005) Details can be found in the original paper, size is 200 nm x 200 nm, min and max heights are -7.5 nm and +7.5 nm.
+The surface.png  is a screenshot of Figure 4a in Yamamoto et al. J. Colloid Interface Sci.
+292 (2005).
+Details can be found in the original paper, size is 200 nm x 200 nm, min and max heights are -7.5 nm and +7.5 nm.

-The -surface of Pyrough will allow to derive the roughness parameters of the surface, including the RMS, H, A and B
+The -surface option of Pyrough will retrieve the roughness parameters of the surface, including the RMS, H, A and B

 python ../../Pyrough.py -surface surface.png 200 -7.5 7.5

-As outpus, you should obtain 3 plots of the original image, PSD plot and a digital twin (saved in Rough_data.csv), as well as a parameters you can use as inputs in Pyrough to design new digital twins.
+As outputs, you obtain 3 plots of : the original image, PSD plot and a digital twin (saved in Rough_data.csv), as well as parameters you can use as inputs in Pyrough to design new digital twins.

 #====== > Extraction of new inputs for Pyrough ...
 #Here are the parameters you can use as inputs in Pyrough to generate other digital twins of your experimental image: